Disclosure of Employer Recruitment Activities and Practices

 Rescinded Offers

-If conditions change and require your company to rescind an offer made to a student, we ask that you call Career Services prior to taking any action.
-If the decision to rescind an offer remains after discussions with Career Services staff, we ask that you pursue a course of action for the affected candidate that is fair and equitable.
+If conditions change and require your company to rescind an offer made to a student, we ask that you call the Center for Career and Professional Development prior to taking any action.
+If the decision to rescind an offer remains after discussions with Center for Career and Professional Development staff, we ask that you pursue a course of action for the affected candidate that is fair and equitable.
 This may potentially include, but is not limited to, financial assistance and outplacement services depending upon the situation.

 Contracts

 If your organization has a required contract that must be signed in order to be employed with your organization, the student must be allowed to take the contract with them in order to review and seek any needed counsel or advice before signing.
-They must also be afforded a reasonable amount of time (general rule is a minimum of two weeks) to consider the opportunity before making a decision.
-Career Services also reserves the right to request to review any contracts being used during on-campus recruiting.
+They must also be afforded a reasonable amount of time (the general rule is a minimum of two weeks) to consider the opportunity before making a decision.
+The Center for Career and Professional Development also reserves the right to request to review any contracts being used during on-campus recruiting.

 Breaches of Conduct by Employers

-An employer’s unfair treatment of students has the potential to result in any/all of the following actions by the Office of Career Services:
+An employer’s unfair treatment of students has the potential to result in any/all of the following actions by the Center for Career and Professional Development:

-• Restricting employer access to Career Services and students in all channels to include Handshake, programs and events.
+• Restricting employer access to the Center for Career and Professional Development and students in all channels to include Handshake, programs and events.

 • Placing the name of the employer in our internal database to denote unfair practices.